 Not Prepping Skin

 Prior to waxing, skin first needs to be cleaned of dirt, oil, and makeup.
 First of all, soft wax will be repelled by grime, instead of sticking on hair.
-Secondly, there's more chance of missed hair, breakage, post-wax irritation and pimples.
+Secondly, there may be a greater chance of missed hair, breakage, post-wax irritation and pimples.
 Fortunately, cleaning is simple to do.
-If something to clean skin isn't included in your kit, a cleanser like GiGi Pre Hon, ($9,) is easy to find at your local beauty supply store.
+If something to clean skin isn't included in your kit, a cleanser like GiGi Pre Hon is easy to find at your local beauty supply store.
 If not, at least use gentle soap and water.

 A light application of powder (for soft wax) or pre-epilation oil (for hard) after the skin is cleansed and dried, is another great prepping step.
 They both work with their particular kind of wax to buffer the skin, which allows for the best possible results.